ClusterHQ/flocker/docs/docker-integration/index.rst

 Learn more about the integration
 ================================

-To learn about the details of how this integration works, read :ref:`about`.
+To learn about the details of how this integration works, read :ref:`about-docker-integration`.

 .. toctree::
    :hidden: